FrancoLiberali/cql/docs/cql/concepts.rst

 Conditions generation
 ----------------------------

-Conditions are the basis of the compilable query system.
+Conditions are the basis of the compiled query system.
 They are generated for each model and attribute and can then be used.
 Their generation is done with cql-cli.